martuj/gitlab1/README.md

 7. Select Create personal access token
 8. Save the personal access token somewhere safe.
 After you leave the page, you no longer have access to the toke
 9. Go to the GitLab project you created for this project
-10. Click to ‘Settings’ the last option in the sidebar of the project
+10. Click on ‘Settings’ the last option in the sidebar of the project
 11. Click on ‘CI/CD’, then expand the variables section of the page
 12. Click ‘Add Variable’, and add the variable GITLAB_ACCESS_TOKEN